List of The Story of Tracy Beaker characters: Louise Govern

+Adele Azupadi

-Adele AzupadiAdele Azupadi, portrayed by Rochelle Gadd, made her first appearance in the first episode of series 1.
+Adele Azupadi, portrayed by Rochelle Gadd, made her first appearance in the first episode of series 1.
 Adele is the eldest resident of the Dumping Ground in the first series and works part-time in a clothing store.
 Adele is kind though usually keeps herself to herself however she intervenes if she has to.

 In the episode "Temporary Care Worker", she reveals that when she went into care for the first time (when she was Maxy's age), she was looked after by Leah, one of the former residents who became the titular temporary care worker in the episode.

 Adele returns in series 2, and is seen to be living in a bed-sit on her own.
 This is until, Tracy visits her and she admits that she is lonely living on her own.
 Adele then returns to live in the Dumping Ground.
 She is not seen in series 3, as it is thought that she had now moved out, and back into her bed-sit.